EXPLAINER: What hazards are posed by Hawaii's Mauna Loa? | Science-Environment

 EXPLAINER: What hazards are posed by Hawaii's Mauna Loa?

-Lava is shooting 100 feet to 200 feet 30 to 60 meters into the air as Hawaiis Mauna Loa, the worlds largest active volcano, erupts for the first time in nearly 40 years.
-But lava from the northeast rift zone will likely take at least a week to reach populated areas allowing people time to evacuate if needed.
+But lava from the northeast rift zone will likely take at least a week to reach populated areas, allowing people time to evacuate if needed.-Volcanic gas Mauna Loa is releasing volcanic gases, mostly sulfur dioxide.

 - Country: